darbinreyes/subparprogrammer/textbooks/README.md

-My notes on textbooks.
+My notes and code related to textbooks.
-- [ ] I need to decide where I want any related code to be located in this repository.